nicknsy/jellyscrub/README.md

 <img src="https://github.com/nicknsy/jellyscrub/raw/main/logo/jellyscrub-cloudflare.gif" width="500">

 ## Installation ##
-<b>NOTE: If the script is unable to inject due to a lack of permission, this is likely due to the docker container being run as a non-root user while being built as a root user, causing the web files to be owned by root.
+<b>NOTE: If the script is unable to inject due to a lack of permission, this is likely due to the docker container being run as a non-root user while having been built as a root user, causing the web files to be owned by root.
 To solve this, you can remove any lines like `User: 1000:1000`, `GUID:`, `PID:`, etc. from the jellyfin docker compose file.
 Alternatively, the script can manually be added to the index as described below.</b>

 1. Add https://raw.githubusercontent.com/nicknsy/jellyscrub/main/manifest.json as a Jellyfin plugin repository
 2. Install Jellyscrub from the repository
 3. Restart the Jellyfin server
-4. If you Jellyfin's web path is set, the plugin should automatically inject the companion client script into the "index.html" file of the web server directory.
+4. If your Jellyfin's web path is set, the plugin should automatically inject the companion client script into the "index.html" file of the web server directory.
 Otherwise, the line `<script plugin="Jellyscrub" version="1.0.0.0" src="/Trickplay/ClientScript"></script>` will have to be added at the end of the body tag manually right before `</body>`.
 5. Clear your site cookies / local storage to get rid of the cached index file and receive a new one from the server.
 6. Change any configuration options, like whether to save in media folders over internal metadata folders.
 7. Run a scan (could take much longer depending on library size) or start watching a movie and the scrubbing preview should update in a few minutes.